this site demands javascript Skip to main content

 Notice of Non-Discrimination

-NOTICE INFORMING INDIVIDUALS ABOUT NONDISCRIMINATION AND ACCESSIBILITY REQUIREMENTS AND NONDISCRIMINATION STATEMENT: DISCRIMINATION IS AGAINST THE LAW
+NOTICE INFORMING INDIVIDUALS ABOUT NONDISCRIMINATION AND ACCESSIBILITY REQUIREMENTS AND NONDISCRIMINATION STATEMENT

-Triple-S Advantage, Inc. complies with applicable federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex.
-Triple-S Advantage, Inc. does not exclude people or treat them differently because of race, color national origin, age, disability, or sex.
+Triple-S Advantage, Inc., complies with applicable Federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability or sex (consistent with the scope of sex discrimination described at 45 CFR § 92.101(a)(2)).
+Triple-S Advantage, Inc. does not exclude people or treat them less favorably because of race, color, national origin, age, disability, or sex.

 Triple-S Advantage, Inc.: